albertog3410/sep11-freedom-project/blog/entry02.md

 ### Challenges I had with Kaboom
  One challenge that I had when tinkering with Kaboom was how I can download my own images into my game.
 When I downloaded my image and called it in `loadSprite`, the code wouldn't recognize it.
-I asked Brianna if she knew what was the issue, turns out I had to give my sprite a name next to the path that unlocks the sprite in `loadSprite`.
+I first tried looking on Kaboom's website to see if I was missing anything, but  I asked Brianna if she knew what was the issue, turns out I had to give my sprite a name next to the path that unlocks the sprite in `loadSprite`.

 ```js